Some Parents Are Turning To Homeschooling To Save Their Children From School Shootings [Opinion]

 You hear about it and read about it all too often – breaking news: another school shooting.
 Teacher and children left injured or dead.
 Even though it continues to happen more and more often, it is always shocking news to hear.

-The most recent school shooting happened at Santa Fe High School where ten students were killed.
+The most recent school shooting happened at Santa Fe High School where 10 students were killed.
 It’s hard to look the other way and drop your child off at school hoping that the unthinkable won’t occur when you’re at work.
 In fact, a 17-year old student from Santa Fe High School told reporters she wasn’t that surprised a shooting happened at her school because of how common school shootings are, according to Fatherly.

 “It’s been happening everywhere.
 I always kind of felt like eventually, it was going to happen here, too.
 I wasn’t surprised, I was just scared.”

-It’s unfortunate that it has become the normal for children – and parents – to just accept school shootings as a risk of going to school.
+It’s unfortunate that it has become the norm for children – and parents – to just accept school shootings as a risk of going to school.
 It is unfortunate that we live in a world that thinks this is okay.
 It is saddening that when you drop your kids off at school and you surrender to the idea that they might not be there when it’s time to pick them up.

 Would children be safer if they were homeschooled instead of attending public school with other children?
 A lot of parents are starting to think so.
 Homeschooling has always been a happy alternative for parents who didn’t like public schooling, for parents who feared bullying at school, or for parents who just preferred homeschooling.
 It, however, is now something some parents are viewing as “safer” than public schooling.